 Many of my clients tell me they eat pretty healthfully…until dinnertime rolls around.
 Tired and famished, they put in a takeout order, then wolf down cheese and crackers until it arrives.
 Or they open a bottle of wine, which leads to a night of continuous nibbling in front of the TV.

 When you're in no mood to cook

-Call you local Chinese restaurant and order a double portion of steamed vegetables with steamed shrimp, and a side of brown rice.
-Then, while you’re waiting for it, make your own sauce so you can skirt the sugar- and starch-laden version that typically comes with takeout.
+Call you local Chinese restaurant and order a double portion of steamed vegetables with steamed shrimp and a side of brown rice.
+Then while you’re waiting for it, make your own sauce so you can skirt the sugar- and starch-laden version that typically comes with takeout.
 In a small bowl, stir together two tablespoons of unsweetened almond butter, a tablespoon of brown rice vinegar, and a teaspoon of honey.
 Add a half teaspoon each of fresh grated ginger and minced garlic, and one-eighth teaspoon of crushed red pepper.
 When your dinner arrives, toss the warm veggies and shrimp in the almond mixture to coat well, and serve over a half cup of brown rice.

 If you need to snack first

-When you've already gone hours without food, it can be tough to wait to eat till dinner is ready.
+When you've already gone hours without food, it can be tough to wait to eat until dinner is ready.
 Try portioning out a quarter cup of almonds, and pop them in your mouth one at a time while you make a quick, simple soup.

 In a medium saucepan over low heat, sauté a quarter cup of minced yellow onion in two tablespoons of low-sodium vegetable broth until onions are translucent.
 Add a half cup of additional broth, a cup of chopped kale, a teaspoon each of garlic and Italian seasoning, a one-eighth teaspoon each of sea salt and crushed red pepper, and a one-sixteenth teaspoon of black pepper.

 Stir in one cup of chopped veggies of your choice, like sliced grape tomatoes and cauliflower florets.
-Bring to a brief boil, covered, and then reduce to a simmer, covered, stirring occasionally, for 10 minutes.
+Bring to a brief boil, covered, and then reduce to a simmer, covered, stirring occasionally for 10 minutes.

-Add a portion of lean protein, like three ounces of extra-lean ground turkey or a half cup of white beans, and if desired, a teaspoon of fresh dill.
-Stir to heat through, and serve.
+Add a portion of lean protein, like three ounces of extra-lean ground turkey or a half cup of white beans and, if desired, a teaspoon of fresh dill.
+Stir to heat through and serve.

-If you're into meal prepping ...
+If you're into meal prepping

-On Sunday whip up a veggie frittata you can reheat (or enjoy cold) during the week.
+On Sunday, whip up a veggie frittata you can reheat (or enjoy cold) during the week.
 Whisk a half dozen eggs, and then add a quarter cup of unsweetened almond milk, a half tablespoon of Dijon, a half teaspoon each of minced garlic and Italian seasoning, and an eighth teaspoon each of black pepper and sea salt.
 Set aside.

 In a medium sauté pan over low heat, combine a tablespoon of EVOO, a cup of chopped kale or spinach, and a cup of chopped veggies of your choice, such as broccoli florets, onion, and bell pepper.
 Pour egg mixture into frittata pan.
 Evenly spoon in veggies, along with a cup of black beans.
 Bake in a preheated 350 F oven for 40-45 minutes.

 If you prefer to graze throughout the evening

-Try this combo you can eat at your leisure: Rinse three ounces of pre-cooked ready-to-eat frozen shrimp under cold water to thaw, and dip into a tablespoon of dairy-free pesto.
-Make a quick salad from baby spinach or chopped romaine, dressed with a combo of one tablespoon balsamic mixed with a teaspoon each of fresh lemon juice and Dijon mustard, and a half teaspoon of Italian seasoning.
+Try this combo you can eat at your leisure: Rinse three ounces of pre-cooked, ready-to-eat frozen shrimp under cold water to thaw, and dip into a tablespoon of dairy-free pesto.
+Make a quick salad from baby spinach or chopped romaine dressed with a combo of one tablespoon balsamic mixed with a teaspoon each of fresh lemon juice and Dijon mustard and a half teaspoon of Italian seasoning.
 For dessert, reach for a cup of loose fruit you can eat one piece at a time with your hands (like grapes or berries) or use a fork to eat a cup of chopped fresh fruit, like kiwi, apple, or pear.

-When you need dinner NOW ...
+When you need dinner NOW

 Mix three ounces of canned wild salmon with one teaspoon of Dijon mustard and two tablespoons of olive tapenade.
 Slice a bell pepper in half lengthwise, remove the seeds, and stuff with the salmon mixture.
 Dinner done!

-Cynthia Sass is Health's contributing nutrition editor, a New York Times best-selling author, and a consultant for the New York Yankees and Brooklyn Nets.
+Cynthia Sass, MPH, RD, is Health's contributing nutrition editor, a New York Times best-selling author, and a private practice performance nutritionist who has consulted for five professional sports teams.